 You will receive medicine to help relieve any pain and your vital signs will be monitored.
 If you experience any symptoms, talk to your nurse.
-Nurses will monitor you closely until you are stable and then move you to a hospital room on the orthopedic unit.
+Nurses will monitor you closely until you are stable and then move you to a hospital room on the orthopedic unit or a bay in the Ambulatory Surgery unit if your plan is to go home on the same day.